LitoMore/honeypotoberfest/README.md

 ## I'm not asking you

 ⭐️ Hey Hacktoberfest attendees!
-I can review you pull request faster if you star my project! ⭐️
+I can review you pull request faster if you star my pooject! ⭐️

 💰 To get approval of the pull request much quicker and faster (Send me money) 💰